Privacy choices

 How many colors can I sample?

-The tool keeps the 10 most recent samples, with the newest sample shown first.
+The tool keeps up to 16 pinned samples, with the newest sample shown first.

 Can I copy individual sampled colors?

 Yes.
-Each sampled color includes a copy button for the HEX value, and the export area lists sampled colors with their coordinates.
+Each sampled color includes copy buttons for HEX and RGB values, and the export area lists sampled colors with source coordinates and handoff-ready color data.

 Why can nearby pixels produce different HEX colors?